(Spoilers for all Game of Thrones episodes, obviously.)

 The Spider is a survivor, not a fighter, and his excellence at self-preservation, as well as his distance from the front lines will serve him well.
 It’s hard to imagine the show’s most impressive political operator won’t be around to whisper sweet, sweet strategy into the ear of whoever sits on the Iron Throne at the end of this show.

 If Game of Thrones ends without Cleganebowl, it will be television’s biggest case of narrative blue balls since The Sopranos cut to black.
 That said, the show has been accused of too much fan service in the last couple seasons, so Sandor Clegane could easily slide down one category because it would be surprising to kill him off before allowing him to face his brother, and Game of Thrones does like a nice surprising death.

 Should be safe, but maybe collect any debts they owe you

 She’s already been through so much.
 They couldn’t, could they?

 A girl finally got laid last week, and while that’s usually a bad thing in horror movies, Arya still has a number of names left to cross off her list.
 Besides, she is now armed with a dragonglass spear and she still has the ability to be a many-faced assassin.
-It’s hard not to think that’s a handy trick that the show will want to pull off in its final episodes, but if this show wants to go a huge emotional shock a la Ned Stark’s execution a la The Red Wedding, it’s got to be a Stark that goes.
+It’s hard not to think that’s a handy trick that the show will want to pull off in its final episodes, but if they show wants to go a huge emotional shock a la Ned Stark’s execution a la The Red Wedding, it’s gotta be a Stark that goes.